jonescompneurolab/hnn/installer/docker/README.md

 5. Once WSL is installed, navigate to the Windows Start Menu and in the search bar, look up `Turn Windows Features on or off` and click on it

 6. Go down the list until you see Windows Subsystem for Linux, and check the box so that it is enabled.
-Click ok so the changes can be applied.
+Click OK so the changes can be applied.

 ![image](https://github.com/jonescompneurolab/hnn/assets/34087669/d9c9580f-2082-4ac8-bdee-ca599e9b2da1)